kw7oe/todous/README.md

 - [X] Beautiful and Clean UI. _(Beauty is subjective)_
 - [ ] Proper error Handling.
 - [X] Add in Pagination for viewing tasks.
+- [ ] Improve UI for User Profile.

 ## Resources